andrew/ultimate-awesome/README.md

 - [awesome-set-protocol](https://github.com/SetProtocol/awesome-set-protocol) - A collection of tools, documents, articles, blog posts, interviews, and videos related to Set Protocol.
 - [awesome-academic-nlp-labs](https://github.com/smsnobin77/awesome-academic-nlp-labs) - A curated directory of academic Natural Language Processing (NLP) research labs worldwide.
 - [awesome-solidity](https://github.com/solidity-developer/awesome-solidity) - A curated list of Solidity resources.
-- [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Awesome list of startups, companies and models of entrepreneurship from Nepal in Technology.
 - [awesome-open-source-ai-tools](https://github.com/swiftsimplify/awesome-open-source-ai-tools) - This list focuses on open source AI tools that developers can use, modify, and contribute to.
 Each tool has been carefully selected based on functionality, code quality, community activity, and real-world applicability.
 All projects listed here are actively maintained and have demonstrated community adoption.
 - [awesome_moocs](https://github.com/thu-keg/awesome_moocs) - This is a repo listing some must-read papers on *AI-driven MOOCs* or *Intelligent Education* published in recent years, mainly contributed by the MOOC team members at Knowledge Engineering Group ([KEG]( of Tsinghua University.
 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.